 The castle got destroyed during the wars of Thököly Imre about 1678-1682.
 The castle and the area were given to the loyal Koháry family in 1687.
 Baron Koháry Farkas had a palace built on the edge of the village in 1689 with a great hunting garden.

-There haven’t been any archeological work so far, just the castle got “cleaned” up a little, making the sorrowful ruins even worse.
+There hasn’t been any archeological work so far, just the castle got “cleaned” up a little, making the sorrowful ruins even worse.
 It was a small but nice castle, defending the 1,500 km long borderland dutifully for 150 years.
 It would deserve more care.

 You can follow my work on Patreon, signing up to receive updates costs nothing; but naturally, I would appreciate your support very much: